 What is a Global Page on Facebook?

 Before we move on with how we handle Facebook Pages being part of a Global Page within our tool, it is important to understand the concept of the Global Page construct in general.
 Facebook published a great summary which you can find here.
-In short: A Global Page is simply a layer on top of a bunch of technically independent Facebook Pages with a unified URL and fan count.
+In short: A Global Page is simply a layer on top of a bunch of technically independent Facebook Pages with a unified fan count and separate URLs.
 Imagine you call that URL of a concrete Global Page, what Facebook does is to simply check which of the underlying regional Facebook Pages belonging to that Global Page is the best match for you by looking at your language and/or country settings.
 As a result you will be redirected to that Page.
 These subpages on the other side can be managed separately as this is the case with any other Facebook Page that is not part of a Global Page.

 Identifying if a page belongs to a Global Page